celery/celery/docs/getting-started/first-steps-with-celery.rst

 argument is the broker keyword argument which specifies the URL of the message broker we want to use.

+The broker argument specifies the URL of the broker we want to use, we use RabbitMQ here, which is already the default option, but see :ref:`celerytut-broker` above if you want to use something different, e.g. for Redis you can use ``redis://localhost``, or MongoDB:
+``mongodb://localhost``.

 We defined a single task, called ``add``, which returns the sum of two numbers.

 .. _celerytut-running-celeryd: